kalekdev/uni/semester-1/digitaltechnik/notes.typ

 These delays can be combined to analyse the minimum clock period (and therefore maximum clock frequency; the fastest rate at which we are allowed to operate a computer) of a complex circuit involving several flip flops and combinatronic circuits.

-For instance in the circuit below, the minimal clock period must be $t_(p d f f 1) + t_(p d k s) + t_(p d f f 2)$ to ensure a signal can make it through the circuit before the clock signal changes:
+For instance when the input of a Flipflop depends on a previous Flipflop and some combinatronic circuit in between, such as in the circuit below, the minimal clock period must be $t_(p d f f 1) + t_(p d k s) + t_(s f f 2)$ to ensure a signal can make it through the first Flipflop, the combinatronic circuit and then stay stable throughout the setup time before the clock signal changes:
 #figure(
   image("images/min-clock-period.png", width: 60%),
 ) <fig-min-clock-period>

-Of course if a circuit contains several branches, the branch with the longest delay represents hte minimum clock period.
+Of course if a circuit contains several branches, the branch with the longest delay represents the minimum clock period.

 ==== Applications
 Apart from stable 1-bit storage, flipflops can be useful building blocks for a variety of functional components.